+I left the east coast for New Mexico In the late 90s, where I was led to begin birth work as a Doula with Pam England, and also to help promote the first edition of her new book “Birthing From Within.”
 The first birth I attended was a homebirth in New Mexico.
 The house was dark and calm.
-Monica squatted beside her bed, softly illuminated by candle light.
+The mother squatted beside her bed, softly illuminated by candle light.
 She reached down and gathered up a tiny little baby girl into her arms, pressing her close against her chest.
 Her midwives were poised next to her, quietly watching.
 This birth was my initiation into the dignity and power of woman-centered birth at home.
-When I left Monica’s house that night I found a glowing harvest moon anchoring the sky above.
+When I left that house at midnight I found a glowing harvest moon anchoring the sky above.
 I felt my feet planted at the beginning of a long and beautiful journey with women, babies, and birth.

 In addition to my work as a midwife, I have a passion for plant medicine.
 I am a life-long student of botanical medicine, herbs, and Ayurveda.
 I particularly enjoy working with parents and children healing from food allergies, digestive problems, autism spectrum disorders and related health challenges.
 Some of my other interests include taking photographs, low-brow art, yoga, permaculture, and slipping into hot springs when I have the time.